chriskolb/SPL_SS18/DataVisualization/README.md

 Description : 'Provide some graphs for a better understanding of the data.
-               Visualization of survival time for randomly drawn individuals - support the need of statistical models that account for censoring '
+               Visualization of survival time for randomly drawn individuals - support the need of statistical models that account for censoring.
+	       As the subsample is randomly drawn, the graph varies amongst different samples'

 Keywords : 'survival analysis, non-parametric estimation, semi-parametric estimation,
             hazard rate, Kaplan Meier, R'